 Trump Aims Tariffs At Chinese Companies, But Other Firms Will Also Feel The Pain

-As the Trump administration prepares to impose tariffs on $34 billion worth of Chinese imports Friday, it says it's hoping to strike a blow against longstanding abusive trade practices by the Beijing government.
+In imposing tariffs on $34 billion worth of Chinese imports that took effect Friday, the Trump administration says it is hoping to strike a blow against long-standing abusive trade practices by the Beijing government.

 But for now, the blows are threatening to land hardest on non-Chinese companies like New Jersey-based Snow Joe/Sun Joe.